Terms & Conditions

 (b) the Price as at the date of delivery of the Goods according to AMDC’s current price list; or

 (c) AMDC’s quoted price (subject to clause 4.2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.

 4.2 AMDC reserves the right to change the Price if a variation to AMDC’s quotation is requested.
 Any variation from the plan of scheduled works or specifications (including, but not limited to, any variation as a result of additional works required due to hidden or unidentifiable difficulties such as variations in timber products or as a result of increases to AMDC in the cost of materials and labour) will be charged for on the basis of AMDC’s quotation and will be shown as variations on the invoice.
+A variation will be considered to have taken place at any time after the purchase order has been made or quote accepted, and / or material ordered and any changes to the original are made.
 Payment for all variations must be made in full at their time of completion.